Ixitxachitl/thermal_camera/readme.md

 - Designed specifically for the M5Stack T-Lite but can be adapted to other devices.
 - Configurable thermal image dimensions, URL path, and JSON field names.
 - Supports configurable image resampling methods for resizing (NEAREST, BILINEAR, BICUBIC, LANCZOS).
+- Provides an MJPEG stream for easy integration with Home Assistant camera cards.

 ## Installation